Persistent joint pain isn’t a minor annoyance — it can seriously slow you down. And joint pain is more frequent and more persistent later in life.

 It can, however, be overwhelming to know where to begin.
 How can you be sure that a natural alternative will work?
-We sussed out five of the most effective natural solutions for joint pain, so you don’t have to.
+We sussed out five of the most effective natural solutions to relieve joint pain, so you don’t have to.

 1. Hot and cold therapy

 The right amount of hot or cold therapy at the right time could make a world of difference for your joint pain.
 A hot bath or shower in the morning can start your day off right by helping loosen joints.
 Consider using an electric blanket or heating pad throughout the day to avoid any additional stiffness.

 Cold therapy is great for joint inflammation.
 It can be as simple as wrapping a bag of frozen vegetables in a towel and applying it the pain area for about 20 minutes.
 Alternatively, a store-bought cold pack is perfect for quick relief at work or home.
 Finally, if you’re brave, you can submerge your most painful joints in an ice bath for serious relief.